 Building on the successes of our Digital Health Fly-In and Precision Medicine Fly-In these past years, Biocom will host another themed fly-in in 2017, focusing on oncology.

-The event will be held from March 20th to 22nd and provide a small group of executives with the unique opportunity to meet with Washington DC regulators and legislators in an intimate setting to directly educate them about oncology and discuss new developments and policy initiatives, as well as issues of concern.
+The event will be held from April 5th to 7th and provide a small group of executives with the unique opportunity to meet with Washington DC regulators and legislators in an intimate setting to directly educate them about oncology and discuss new developments and policy initiatives, as well as issues of concern.
 The event now coincides with the American Association for Cancer Research (AACR) Annual Meeting (April 1-5) but remains independent.